Is Crowdfunding for you?

 - Understand the legal aspects– Once you finalize the platform and the project, make sure that you have clearly understood all the legal aspects of the project and the platform.
 If you are not able to understand it fully, then you can consult a lawyer or similar professional to get their legal opinion.

-Crowdfunding a project will yield good returns if you do your homework well.
+A Crowdfunding project will yield good returns if you do your homework, and research, otherwise, you will have done a lot of work for nothing.